Triple bottom line: Profit, the economic bottom line

 The profit or economic bottom line deals with the economic value created by the organization after deducting the cost of all inputs, including the cost of the capital tied up.
 It therefore differs from traditional accounting definitions of profit.
 In the original concept, within a sustainability framework, the "profit" aspect needs to be seen as the real economic benefit enjoyed by the host society.
 It is the real economic impact the organization has on its economic environment.
 This is often confused to be limited to the internal profit made by a company or organization (which nevertheless remains an essential starting point for the computation).
 Therefore, an original TBL approach cannot be interpreted as simply traditional corporate accounting profit plus social and environmental impacts unless the "profits" of other entities are included as a social benefit.

 Subsequent development

 Following the initial publication of the triple bottom line concept, students and practitioners have sought greater detail in how the pillars can be evaluated.

-The people concept for example can be viewed in three dimensions – organisational needs, individual needs, and community issues.
+The people concept, for example, can be viewed into three dimensions – organisational needs, individual needs, and community issues.

-Equally, profit is a function of both a healthy sales stream, which needs a high focus on customer service, coupled with the adoption of a strategy to develop new customers to replace those that die away.

-And planet can be divided into a multitude of subdivisions, although reduce, reuse and recycle is a succinct way of steering through this division.
+Equally, profit is a function of both a healthy sales stream, which needs a high focus on customer service, coupled with the adoption of a strategy to develop new customers to replace those that die away, and planet can be divided into a multitude of subdivisions, although reduce, reuse and recycle is a succinct way of steering through this division.